 1. the recipe. on the wall. i made two batches, one dyed light green for yoda.

-3. fresh bags of sugar and flour. because well, i made about 100 cookies.
+2. the butter. more than a pound in total.3. fresh bags of sugar and flour. because well, i made about 100 cookies.

 4. the stormtroopers, before they went into the oven.